Email FacebookTwitterMenu burgerClose thin

 First, the Federal Reserve acts as a lender of last resort when banks need cash.
 This is the government’s preferred method of protecting deposits at healthy banks.

-One of the major ways that a bank can fail is if too many depositors try to take their money out all at once.
-The bank might not have enough cash on hand to cover all of these demands, which can force it to sell off assets at a loss or even might bankrupt the institution altogether.
+One of the major ways that a bank can fail is if too many depositors try to withdraw their money all at once.
+The bank might not have enough cash on hand to cover all of these demands, which can force it to sell off assets at a loss.
+It might even bankrupt the institution altogether.

 To prevent this, the Federal Reserve extends emergency loans to banks in need of cash.
 Banks can borrow money from the government to cover their immediate needs and make depositors whole.
 This is useful to solve cash flow crises, when an otherwise stable institution might be forced into insolvency by a short-term demand for money.
 The bank takes out a loan to meet its short-term demands and repays that loan with the returns on its long-term investments.